prativahq/nemu-marketing-website/public/blogs/2024-06-27-who-should-have-an-estate-inventory-and-what-should-be-included.md

 **2. Stay Organized**

 Organization is essential when preparing an estate inventory.
-Use folders, spreadsheets, or a household item inventory software like NEMU to keep everything in order.
+Use folders, spreadsheets, or a household item inventory software like [NEMU](app.mynemu.com) to keep everything in order.
 Staying organized helps prevent mistakes and makes the process more manageable.

 **3. Ensure Accuracy**

 Accuracy is easy but detrimental to ignore when preparing an estate inventory.
 It’s easy to want to rush through the process, but take the time to double-check all entries and values to ensure they are correct.
 Accurate information speeds up legal compliance, and minimizes miscommunication during the fair distribution of the estate.

-**The Icing on the Cake: How NEMU Helps**
+### **The Icing on the Cake: How NEMU Helps**

-NEMU's heirloom heirloom management software helps your make the estate inventory process manageable and even a little fun.
+[NEMU's heirloom heirloom management program](app.mynemu.com) helps your make the estate inventory process manageable and even a little fun.
 Our easy-to-use app allows you to track and manage all household items, ensuring nothing is overlooked.
 With NEMU, you can capture as much or as little detail about each item as you need, generate detailed reports, and invite others to participate in the ways it makes sense for your situation.
 Nemu’s app also makes it easy to add to or change your inventory at any time, to have as a reference for the future - your future self or family will thank you!